Germ cell: The Sry gene of the Y chromosome

-Retinoic Acid and Germ cell differentiation
+Retinoic acid and Germ cell differentiation

 Retinoic acid (RA) is an important factor that causes differentiation of primordial germ cells.
 In males, the mesonephros releases retinoic acid.
 RA then goes to the gonad causing an enzyme called CYP26B1 to be released by sertoli cells.
 CYP26B1 metabolizes RA, and because sertoli cells surround primordial germ cells (PGCs), PGCs never come into contact with RA, which results in a lack of proliferation of PGCs and no meiotic entry.
 This keeps spermatogenesis from starting too soon.
 In females, the mesonephros releases RA, which enters the gonad.
 RA stimulates Stra8, a critical gatekeeper of meiosis (1), and Rec8, causing primordial germ cells to enter meiosis.
 This causes the development of oocytes that arrest in meiosis I.

 Gametogenesis

-Gametogenesis, the development of diploid germ cells into either haploid eggs or sperm (respectively oogenesis and spermatogenesis) is different for each species but the general stages are similar.
+Gametogenesis, the development of diploid germ cells into either haploid egg cells, or sperm cells (respectively oogenesis and spermatogenesis) is different for each species but the general stages are similar.
 Oogenesis and spermatogenesis have many features in common, they both involve: